-- (1) The Board must, after considering an application for compensation made under section 152 - (a) determine whether or not there has been a loss for which compensation may be paid under this Division; and - (b) if it determines that there has been such a loss, recommend to the Trust the amount of compensation payable. - (2) Subsection (1)(a) does not require the Board to be satisfied -

-- (a) that any person has been convicted of an offence arising out of the conduct giving rise to the application; or - (b) that there is evidence upon which a person might be convicted of such an offence. - (3) If, after considering an application, the Board determines that no compensation may be paid under this Division, it must serve a written notice of the Board's determination on the applicant. - (4) A notice served under subsection (3) must - (a) give reasons for the Board's determination; and - (b) include details of the facts that in the Board's opinion justify the determination. - (5) The notice must also inform the applicant - (a) of the applicant's right to apply for a review of the Board's determination; and - (b) of the period within which an application for a review may be made and how, and to whom, notice of the review may be given.
+- (1) The Board must, after considering an application for compensation made under section 152 - (a) determine whether or not there has been a loss for which compensation may be paid under this Division; and - (b) if it determines that there has been such a loss, recommend to the Trust the amount of compensation payable. - (2) Subsection (1)(a) does not require the Board to be satisfied - s.
+158 Part 10 - Property Agents Trust and Guarantee Fund (a) that any person has been convicted of an offence arising out of the conduct giving rise to the application; or (b) that there is evidence upon which a person might be convicted of such an offence.
+(3) detern under er considering an application, the Board nines that no compensation may be paid this Division, it must serve a written of the Board's determination on the ant.
+(4) A noti ce served under subsection (3) must - (a) give reasons for the Board's determination; and (b) include details of the facts that in the Board's opinion justify the determination.
+(5) The no otice must also inform the applicant - (a) of the applicant's right to apply for a review of the Board's determination; and (b) of the period within which an application for a review may be made and how, and to whom, notice of the review may be given.